 Kickstart your guitar playing.
 Download free video tutorials to learn about chord progressions, strumming, and more!

 Because of Anthony's extensive work as a public school elementary music and band teacher, he has worked with beginners and understands how to get the most out of young students.
 Anthony has also worked at the college level and knows how to develop technique and tone with older students.

 Anthony M., clarinetist and multi woodwind performer, has extensive experience as a soloist, chamber and orchestral musician and teacher.
 As founder and co-director of the New York based, Rosewood Chamber Ensemble, Mr. M was a winning participant in the 1980 Artist International Chamber Music Award.
 For their prize, the Rosewood Ensemble premiered at Carnegie Hall’s Weil Recital Hall and went on to develop its own subscriptions series in Queens, New York, which lasted over twelve seasons.
 Mr. M. was artist in residence at the Bay View Music Festival in Petosky, Michigan for three summers and was solo clarinetist with the group Quintessence from 1990-1993.
-He has performed with the Phoenix Symphony, Northwood Orchestra, the Arizona Broadway Theatre Company, and is a member of ...
+He has performed with the Phoenix Symphony, Northwood Orchestra, the Arizona Broadway Theatre Company, and is a member of the ...

 I have taught flute for over 20 years.
 The student learns the basics of music as well as flute techniques.